thuiar/UMC/README.md

 ## Features Preparation

 Download the multimodal features from [TsinghuaCloud](https://cloud.tsinghua.edu.cn/d/fdab40446e7e44fca887/).

+Download the  multimodal features from [Baidu Cloud](https://pan.baidu.com/s/1BE5TI7fyGjoEzvrD_cLXKQ?pwd=swqe ) with code: swqe .

 An example of the data structure of one dataset is as follows:
 ```
 Datasets/
 ├── MIntRec/